-The social section is designed to give you an in-depth insight of the kind of traffic you’re driving through social networks.
+The social section is designed to give you in-depth insight into the kind of traffic you’re driving through social networks.

-Among the data provided is the summary of your social media conversion and incoming traffic from the various social networks.
+Among the data provided is a summary of your social media conversion and incoming traffic from the various social networks.

 This section arrives with seven additional reports that you can strip further for specific data: